 a) Reductions in share capital

-None of the methods of reduction of share capital immediately give rise to a capital gain or loss derived from said operation, but this will be generated when the values or shares affected by the reduction of share capital are transferred, resulting in a deferral in the taxation of these incomes.
+None of the methods of capital reduction immediately give rise to a capital gain or loss derived from said operation, but rather this will be generated when the securities or shares affected by the capital reduction are transferred, resulting in a deferral of the taxation of these incomes.

-In accordance with the provisions of articles 317 and following of the consolidated text of the Capital Companies Law, approved by Royal Legislative Decree 1/2010, of July 2 ( BOE of July 3 July), which repeals, with effect from September 1, 2010, the consolidated text of the Public Limited Companies Law, the purpose of the capital reduction may be the return of contributions, the forgiveness of passive dividends, the constitution or increase of the legal reserve or voluntary reserves or the reestablishment of the balance between the capital and the assets of the company diminished as a result of losses.
-The reduction may be carried out by reducing the nominal value of the shares, their amortization or their grouping to exchange them.
+In accordance with the provisions of articles 317 et seq. of the consolidated text of the Capital Companies Act, approved by Royal Legislative Decree 1/2010, dated 2 July ( BOE of 3 July), which repeals, with effect from 1 September 2010, the consolidated text of the Public Limited Companies Act, the reduction of capital may have the purpose of returning contributions, forgiving passive dividends, establishing or increasing the legal reserve or voluntary reserves or restoring the balance between the capital and the assets of the company reduced as a result of losses.
+The reduction may be carried out by decreasing the nominal value of the shares, redeeming them or grouping them together for exchange.

-However, in cases of capital reduction with return of contributions to partners, immediate tax effects may occur, since the amount of the return of contributions, or the normal market value of the assets or rights received, if received in kind, will reduce the acquisition value of the affected securities or participations (taking into account that those acquired in the first place are considered affected) until their cancellation.
-The excess that may result will be taxed as income from capital in the manner provided for the distribution of the share premium.
+However, in cases of capital reduction with the return of contributions to partners, immediate tax effects may occur, since the amount of the return of contributions, or the normal market value of the assets or rights received, if received in kind, will reduce the acquisition value of the affected securities or shares (taking into account that those acquired first are considered affected) until their cancellation.
+Any excess that may result will be taxed as income from movable capital in the manner provided for the distribution of the issue premium.

 If the capital reduction comes from undistributed profits, all amounts received will be taxed as dividends.
-For these purposes, capital reductions, whatever their purpose, will be considered to first affect the part of the share capital that does not come from undistributed profits, until their cancellation.
+For these purposes, capital reductions, whatever their purpose, will be considered to affect first of all the part of the share capital that does not come from undistributed profits, until their cancellation.

-The tax treatment applicable in the cases of capital reduction and distribution of the share premium carried out after September 23, 2010 by variable capital investment companies (SICAV), is discussed in Chapter 5 of this manual.
+The tax treatment applicable in cases of capital reduction and distribution of the issue premium carried out after September 23, 2010 by variable capital investment companies (SICAV), is discussed in Chapter 5 of this manual.

 Immediate tax effects may also occur in the case of a capital reduction whose purpose is the return of contributions and does not come from undistributed profits, corresponding to securities not admitted to trading in any of the regulated securities markets defined in Directive 2014/ 65/ EU of the European Parliament and of the Council, of May 15, 2014, relating to markets in financial instruments, and representative of participation in own funds of companies or entities.